Daniel-Chow-YC/express-local-library/README.md

 # Local Library

+## Project
+- Create a local library app using Node.js and Express

 ## Creating the Project Skeleton
 - Use the Express application generator tool:
     - ``npm install express-generator -g``